semaphoreci/docs/docs/essentials/artifacts.md

 - **Paid plan** - Artifact spending will be added to your monthly bill.

 ### Artifact Storage pricing
 Artifact storage is how many GBs of data your Semaphore organization stores in artifacts over time.
-It is expressed in GB/month.
+It is expressed in per GB per month.

-The price for 1 GB/month of storage is $0.07.
+The price for 1 per GB per month of storage is $0.07.

 !!! info ""
     **Example:** Say you store 20 GB of files as artifacts for 15 days.
-Semaphore treats this as 1/2 of monthly storage (assuming a 30-day month) so storing 20 GB of data for 15 days amounts to 10 GB/month (20 * 0.5).
+Semaphore treats this as 1/2 of monthly storage (assuming a 30-day month) so storing 20 GB of data for 15 days amounts to 10 per GB per month (20 * 0.5).

-    _$0.07 (per GB/month) * 20 (GB) * 0.5 (15 days, or ½ of 30 day month) = $0.7_
+    _$0.07 (per GB per month) * 20 (GB) * 0.5 (15 days, or ½ of 30 day month) = $0.7_

 ### How to optimize Artifact Storage spending
 The best way to control storage spending is to ensure that you are not keeping unnecessary artifacts more than they are needed.